autoreleasefool/rumoureval/README.md

 - python-magic ([see dependencies](https://github.com/ahupp/python-magic#dependencies))
     - For Mac, `brew install libmagic`

+### Setup

+- `pip install -r requirements.txt` to install Python library dependencies

 ### Running the code

+#### Recommended

+Try running `python3 -m rumoureval --test` to see the results of testing on validation data.

+After, you can do `python3 -m rumoureval` to run against the real data.

+Finally, run `python3 -m rumoureval --plot` to plot the output.

+#### Arguments

 `python3 -m rumoureval [--verbose] [--test] [--osorted] [--disable-cache] [--plot] [--trump]`